 The DiGiorno logo embodies the unmatched quality of frozen pizza and the expert craftsmanship behind this popular American product.
 The emblem’s symbols evoke the sensation of a hot, crispy crust and delicate dough.

 The company’s history officially began when Kraft Foods launched the DiGiorno frozen pizza brand onto the American market in 1991.
 This product was created as a high-end substitute for frozen and delivered pizza options.
-The main invention of the brand was the adoption of rising crust technology, which allowed the pizza to “rise” during baking and produce a crispier, fluffier crust that resembled freshly cooked pizza.
+The brand’s main invention was the adoption of rising crust technology, which allowed the pizza to “rise” during baking, producing a crispier, fluffier crust that resembled freshly cooked pizza.

 The brand was named “DiGiorno” to give it a genuine Italian-sounding name linked to high-quality pizza.
 The corporation used the tagline “It’s not delivery.
-It’s DiGiorno,” which rose to prominence in the American food market.
+It’s DiGiorno,” which became well-known in the American food market.

 In the early years following its inception, consumers immediately liked the product.
-Its success was a result of a successful marketing plan and high-quality goods.
+Its success was due to a well-executed marketing plan and high-quality products.
 The central claim of the advertising efforts was that their frozen pizza was so delicious that it could pass for freshly made pizza.

 By the late 1990s, the brand had surpassed numerous well-known competitors to become the market leader in frozen pizzas in the US.
 Because of its popularity, the company decided to add more flavors and toppings to its lineup.

-The producer kept coming out with new products in the 2000s.
+The producer kept introducing new products in the 2000s.
 The increased demand for thin-crust pizza led to the introduction of Thin Crispy Crust Pizza in 2003.
-This variation was a lighter option to the classic rising crust pizza.
+This variation was a lighter option to the classic rising-crust pizza.

 DiGiorno Ultimate, a premium pizza line with more creative and gourmet toppings, debuted in 2006.
-This line catered to those looking for more upscale frozen pizza selections.
+This line catered to those seeking more upscale frozen pizza options.

-In 2010, the brand introduced Pizza & Cookies, a novel product combining pizza and cookies for dessert.
+In 2010, the brand introduced Pizza & Cookies, a novel dessert combining pizza and cookies.
 The purpose of this product was to provide customers with a whole meal in a single box.

 The brand reached a major milestone in 2012 when Nestlé purchased Kraft Foods’ frozen food division, which included this pizza line.
 Nestlé oversaw the brand’s ongoing expansion and innovation.